Control Systems

 Transfer-function worldview

-if I can rewrite the problem, I can control it.
+rewrite the problem, control it.

 Control laws as reasoning